A brief introduction to AI governance: A model developer's guide

 Key Design Principles

-At a high level, to ensure that we have models that are governable, and can be assured, we want to make sure models artifacts exhibit the following three principles:
+At a high level, to ensure that we have models that are governable, and can be assured, we want to make sure model artifacts exhibit the following three principles:

 • Context: After the initial exploratory stages of model development, the business reasons, scope, risks, limitations, and data modeling approaches are well-defined and fully documented prior to a model going into production.

 • Objectivity: The gold standard of governance is when any ML application can be reasonably evaluated and understood by an objective individual or party not involved in the model development.
-If an ML system is built with the prior two principles of Context and Verifiability, it is far more likely that your business partners can act effectively as that second-line and third-line objective party to evaluate it and greenlight your work to go into production.
+If an AI system is built with the prior two principles of Context and Verifiability, it’s far more likely that your business partners can act effectively as that second-line and third-line objective party to evaluate it and greenlight your work to go into production.

-Due to the ever-evolving landscape of open source libraries, vendors, and approaches to building ML models, as well as the shortage of qualified ML Engineers, there is a significant lack of industry best practices for how to create deployable, maintainable, and governable ML models.
+Due to the ever-evolving landscape of open source libraries, vendors, and approaches to building models, as well as the shortage of qualified AI model builders, there is a significant lack of industry best practices for how to create deployable, maintainable, and governable AI models.

-When developing ML models with governance in mind, the most important considerations are reperformance, version control, interpretability, and ease of deployment and maintainability.
+When developing AI or any models with governance in mind, the most important considerations are reperformance, version control, interpretability, and ease of deployment and maintainability.

 Reperformance

-Creating machine learning systems that are reproducible is definitely possible, and putting in the upfront effort to do so yields less headache for developers down the road in more robust, dependable deployments, as well as fewer questions from auditors and other reviewers.
+Creating complex modeling systems that are reproducible is definitely possible, and putting in the upfront effort to do so yields less headache for developers down the road in more robust, dependable deployments, as well as fewer questions from auditors and other reviewers.

 Some key best practices to keep in mind are: